 I have always felt like the black sheep.

 Born to a Moroccan father, raised in a Caucasian family, insanely shy as a child, yet passionately loud when intervening family fights.
 I could never quite figure out who I was, or who I was meant to be.

-But over time I've come to realize that to a certain extent, we are all black sheep (or at . . .
+But over time I've come to realize that to a certain extent, we are all . . .

 Stoking the internal fire

 Whenever possible I avoided watching period pieces like the plague.
 I couldn't relate.
 But as I've gotten older my outlook on history has changed, especially as it links to my fascination for time and moments.
 It gauges growth and change, and I respect it now as a valuable learning tool.. . .